MicrosoftDocs/cpp-docs/docs/linux/download-install-and-setup-the-linux-development-workload.md

 # Download, install, and set up the Linux workload

+::: moniker range="vs-2015"

+Linux projects are supported in Visual Studio 2017 and later.

+::: moniker-end

 ::: moniker range=">=vs-2017"

 You can use the Visual Studio IDE in Windows to create, edit and debug C++ projects that execute on a Linux physical computer, virtual machine, or the [Windows Subsystem for Linux](/windows/wsl/about).